Winner of the Alberta Culture/Macmillan of Canada 1977 Search-for-a-New-Novelist Competition

 I went on to write the story of Hatshepsut, my Child of the Morning, in a scant six weeks, won the Search-for-a-New-Novelist Competition, and embarked on the career that has given me the purpose I doubted that I had.

 Child of the Morning has been translated into French, German, Dutch, Italian, Spanish, Swedish, Finnish, Turkish, Norwegian, Danish, Portuguese, Greek, Czech, Slovak, Polish, Hungarian, Romanian and Russian.

 The Dillon Covers

 The Chicago Review Press released Child in the spring of 2010.
 We are pleased that they’ve re-issued this novel with a cover based on the original.
-Click below to purchase a beautiful reproduction of this unique and original work.
+Click here to learn more.

 The Slow Road to Perfection